-Website: www.leicestershire.gov.uk/hate-incidents (click on Hate Incident Report Form)
+Website: Leicestershire County Council (click on Hate Incident Report Form)

-Alternatively you can speak to a member of the Community Safety Team at the Council Offices on Southfields Road, Loughborough, or visit any of the reporting centres listed in the document below.
+Alternatively you can speak to a member of the Community Safety Team at the Council Offices on Southfields Road, Loughborough, or visit any of the reporting centres featured on the same webpage as above.

 For up to date information and advice, follow us on Twitter @SaferCharnwood